 Orientea has been opened for about a year, serving and selling traditional Eastern tea.
-A special thing about this shop is that it is located upstairs in an old apartment, a hip trend of Vietnamese youth's hangout spots.
-The store is divided into two spaces: one with a counter to make your order and payment and shelves displaying sell items like tea packages, tea sets and utilities, and another room with wooden tables and chairs to enjoy your tea.
+A special thing about this shop is that it is located upstairs in an old apartment, a hip trend of Vietnamese youth’s hangout spots.
+The store is divided into two spaces: one with a counter to make your order and payment and shelves displaying sell items like tea packages, tea sets, and utilities, and another room with wooden tables and chairs to enjoy your tea.

-The store has a way to use the small apartment room space to create a traditional tea house feel by putting decoration like a zither and porcelains.
+The store has a way to use the small apartment room space to create a traditional tea house feel by putting decorations like a zither and porcelains.
 There is also a balcony where you can enjoy the fresh air and a beautiful view from above to Nguyen Hue Walking Street.